Head: Rachel Worth

 SEND support available through dedicated SENCO, individual learning plans, exam access arrangements, and pastoral support

-Enter your postcode to see directions to Southend High School for Boys
+Enter your postcode to see directions to Southend (Boys)

 First Essex bus route 7 from Leigh-on-Sea, Arriva bus route 21 from Southend Airport